There’s a lot of financial advice floating around on how to save money.

 $50,000 at 20 – A bit about my background

-Although it was a professional, corporate job that needed a skilled worker – I was only paid minimum wage.
-However, this did allow me to start earning a salary early on.
-This allowed me to buy my first stock at 19 and those returns have compounded every since.
+While it was stressful to study and work full-time, it allowed me to start earning a salary early on without neglecting my education.
+This led to me to buy my first stock at 19 and those returns have compounded every since.

 How Do I Budget?